OlekSt/Hit-the-Slopes/Testing.md

 - A trip in the list, shows a user's name and avatar image, who created that trip; ski resort's name with an thumbnail image, dates from and to, number of adults and kids going, ski vs snoboard preference, and additional note from that user.
 - Mouse over a user's name opens an action bubble, suggesting to see a user's profile.
 Pressing on it shows a user's profile in a modal, with a name, avatar image, age range, place where user is from, and Contact link (confirmed that pressing it takes a user to contact_me.html).
 - Mouse over a ski resort's name opens an action bubble, suggesting to see ski resorts, and confirmed that pressing it, takes us to skiresorts.html.
+- Buttons to Edit or Delete a trip are visible only to a user who created that particular trip.
+- A user/owner of a trip can press Edit, and will be taken to edit_trip.html, where all the previously saved data will be shown with a possibility to modify.
+- A user/owner of a trip can press Delete, and a trip will be deleted, user will be returned to the trips.html.
+A message will flash "'Username', we've deleted your trip." **Note: Feature to be added to ask a user for confirmation if he/she really wants to delete a trip.**

 5. New Trip screen:
 - Has the navbar with all the properly working features/links described above in point 4.